dwrrehman/programming_language/readme.txt

-a compiler for a programming language written on 1202504115.035207 by dwrr new version of the language made on 1202505154.163659 by dwrr
+a (currently unnamed) compiler for a (currently unnamed) programming language written on 1202504115.035207 by dwrr new version of the language made on 1202505154.163659 by dwrr
 =======================================

-this is an optimizing compiler for a low-level programming language that i am making for fun and for my own use. the language is word-based, statement-based, and is closely modelled off of the hardware RISC-like ISA's which it chooses to target, which include RISC-V (32 and 64 bit), ARM (32 and 64 bit), and the MSP430 ISA.
+this is an optimizing compiler for a low-level programming language that i am making for fun and for my own use. the language is word-based, statement-based, and is closely modelled off of the hardware RISC-like ISA's which it chooses to target, which include: RISC-V (32 and 64 bit), ARM (32 and 64 bit), and the MSP430 ISA.

-there are less than 32 builtin operators in the language (excluding the machine instructions), which take 0, 1, 2, or 3 arguments. all operators are prefix, and fixed arity.
+there are less than 32 built-in operators/instructions in the language (excluding the machine instructions), which take 0, 1, 2, or 3 arguments. all operators are prefix, and fixed arity.

-a description of the builtin operations and the semantics of each instruction is given below:
+a description of the built-in instructions and the semantics of each instruction is given below:

 language ISA:
 ----------------